 We recently tested the service and were impressed with the overall results and how interesting the process was.
 It makes a stellar gift for yourself or a loved one.
 And after learning your results, we're willing to bet you'll have a slew of new travel destinations to add to your bucket list.

 But the best part about the AncestryDNA Kit is that it's on sale for $59, one of its lowest price ever.
 This rare markdown makes AncestryDNA one of the most affordable at-home testing kits you can purchase right now.
-This deal lasts throughout the holiday season (until December 24) making it the perfect excuse grab a kit for yourself (and maybe for your friends and family if you're feeling extra generous) and get to work on your family tree.
+This deal lasts from now until March 18 as part of its St. Patrick's Day sale, making it the perfect excuse grab a kit for yourself (and maybe for your friends and family if you're feeling extra generous) and get to work on your family tree.

 Looking for more ways to save while you shop?
 Be sure to to check out CNN Coupons to find the latest deals.